xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/how-to-use-conditional-statements-in-a-test-case.md

 1. Open the AUT.
 2. Get the *ID* value of the current item.
 3. Check if the *ID* is valid; otherwise, the Test Case ends.
-4. On the item, if there's a text "Add to cart" visible, click on the text.
+4. On the item, if there's a text "Add to cart" visible, click on the text; otherwise, skip to *step 6*.
 5. Verify that the added item has the text "View cart" visible.
 6. Move on to the next item, and continue with *step 2*.